thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/getreceivedbyaccount.md

 {{INCLUDE_CONFIRMATIONS_PARAMETER}}

-*Result---the number of bitcoins received*
+*Parameter #3---whether to add 5 confirmations to transactions locked via InstantSend*

 {% itemplate ntpd1 %}
+- n: "addlockconf"
+  t: "bool"
+  p: "Optional<br>(exactly 1)"
+  d: "Add the number of InstantSend confirmations to InstantSend locked transactions (default=false)"

+{% enditemplate %}

+*Result---the number of dash received*

+{% itemplate ntpd1 %}
 - n: "`result`"
-  t: "number (bitcoins)"
+  t: "number (dash)"
   p: "Required<br>(exactly 1)"
-  d: "The number of bitcoins received by the account.
+  d: "The number of dash received by the account.
 May be `0`"

 {% enditemplate %}

-*Example from Bitcoin Core 0.10.0*
+*Example from Dash Core 0.12.2*

-Get the bitcoins received by the "doc test" account with six or more
+Get the dash received by the "doc test" account with six or more
 confirmations:

 {% highlight bash %}
-bitcoin-cli -testnet getreceivedbyaccount "doc test" 6
+dash-cli -testnet getreceivedbyaccount "doc test" 6
 {% endhighlight %}

 Result: